ice cream: bringing back a perfect food

 “In the 1940s, carrageenan, a polysaccharide made from a type of seaweed, was recognized as a dangerous allergen.
 Since then it has become a standard laboratory material to use to produce in-flammatory tumors (granulomas), immunodeficiency, arthritis, and other in-flammations.
 It has also become an increasingly common material in the food industry.” -Ray Peat, PhD

-A perfect food.
 Luigi told me that ice cream, gelati, gelato (whatever you want to call it) in its traditional form, need only consist of four ingredients: milk, cane sugar, egg yolk and something for flavour (fruit or cocoa or espresso or vanilla bean etc).
 Looking at the nutritional panel of his Gigi’s Vanilla Dessert label, one serve constitutes 26g carbs, 4g protein and 4g fat (3% total).
 This kind of milk based recipe makes it very different to the high fat varieties we mainly see on the market (more than 50% fat).
 If you ate this with some homemade fruit jelly (made with the best gelatin) you’d have a pretty perfect macronutrient balance.
-And when the milk and eggs used are of such high quality, it’s a nutrient-dense meal in itself in a highly digestible form.
+And when the milk and eggs used are of such high quality, it’s a nutrient dense meal in itself in a highly digestible form.
 My personal preference is grass-fed Jersey or Guernsey milk as a base; but use whatever milk you digest best.
 An ice cream like this is an excellent food for lowering stress hormones, regulating blood sugar, inducing sleep, supporting thyroid hormone conversion (T4 to T3), and increasing metabolic rate as found by Ray Peat PhD.
 No wonder ice cream in general tops the list of most people’s ideal ‘comfort food’ and generally induces happiness in kids and adults alike.
+If only the suff we could buy were the real thing then it’d truly be guilt free.
 My idea of a health food.

-Become an ice cream detective.
 Look closely at the ingredients on your favourite ice cream packaging, and ask for an ingredients list at your local gourmet ice creamery (notice you don’t see their full ingredients list on the wall, it’s because they don’t have to by law; hmmm).
 Ask questions, as you should of all your food producers, and know exactly what you’re eating.
-The kind that Luigi made is something I’d classify as ‘food’; nourishing and restorative; something that I could eat daily, happily.
-The best Gelateria I’ve come across is Piccolina in Melbourne.
-If you find another that doesn’t use any of the gums and stabilisers, please let me know!
+If you find any really good clean sources, I’d love to hear about them!
+Try making your own – ice cream makers are cheap and easy to use, and for an even simpler option, use icy-pole moulds.
+Experiment with old-fashioned recipes and then you can hand pick the best ingredients.
+And remember too that not even I can resist the occasional mouthful of ice cream even if it’s not so pure, but this I’d see exclusively as a “treat”.
+The kind that Luigi made, however, is something I’d classify as ‘food’; nourishing and restorative; something that I could eat daily, happily.

 The recipe that I’ve developed was inspired by this quote from Dr Peat: